openhealthcare/opal/doc/docs/reference/core_menus.md

 * display - the text to display in this menu item
 * index - a number to use as the primary sort order for your menu items

+**Methods**
+* for_user - a method that takes a user and returns True by default.
+Override this if you want menu items hidden for certain users.

 ## opal.core.Menu

 The menu for an Opal application.
 On initialization it will construct a menu